bids-standard/legacy-validator/bids-validator/README.md

 ## Docker image

 <!-- TODO update version -->
-**:rotating_light: at this time (november 2024) docker images of the bids-validator still use the legacy validator.
+**:rotating_light: at this time (November 2024) docker images of the bids-validator still use the legacy validator.
 But this should soon change.**

 [![Docker Image Version (latest by date)](https://img.shields.io/docker/v/bids/validator?label=docker)](https://hub.docker.com/r/bids/validator)